tylerztl/chainbridge-deploy/README.md

 WETC:               Not Deployed
 ================================================================
 ```
-Take note of the output of the above command and assign the following variables.
+Take note of the output of the above command and assign the following variables to `chainbridge-vars`.
 ```
 SRC_BRIDGE="<resulting bridge contract address>" SRC_HANDLER="<resulting erc20 handler contract address>"